+Prospect is one which is not in either the development or production stage.

+Development stage

-Exploration stageProspect is one which is not in either the development or production stage.Development stageProject is one which is undergoing preparation of an established commercially mineable deposit for its extraction but which is not yet in production.
-This stage occurs after completion of a feasibility study.Production stageProject is actively engaged in the process of extraction and beneficiation of mineral reserves to produce a marketable metal or mineral product.
+Project is one which is undergoing preparation of an established commercially mineable deposit for its extraction but which is not yet in production.
+This stage occurs after completion of a feasibility study.